This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Please enable JavaScript in your browser to complete this form.

 If you don’t have a sourdough starter, my classic banana pancakes skip the discard but still deliver the same soft, banana-filled goodness.
-And if you’re curious about a long-ferment option, these overnight sourdough pancakes are a great one to try.
+And if you’re curious about a long-ferment option, these overnight sourdough pancakes are so good.

 Here’s Why This Sourdough Banana Pancake Recipe Works